Careers & Internships

 Political science prepares students for a variety of career opportunities, building the balanced and sophisticated skill set necessary for today’s globalized economy.

 At Kent State University, we encourage our students to follow course work aligned to their interests, and offer four tracks in Political Science to better prepare them for their chosen career path.
 We also encourage our students to intern.
-Our Washington Program in National Issues and Columbus Program in Intergovernmental Issues provide challenging, semester-long internships for students looking for hands-on experience with the political world.
+Our Washington Program in National Issues and Columbus Program in State Issues provide challenging, semester-long internships for students looking for hands-on experience with the political world.
 The University also offers opportunities for study abroad in Geneva and Florence, programs which benefit many of our majors.
 We are committed to the success of our students, and take pride in the contributions our graduates make.

 Reflecting the benefits that come with a liberal arts education, our students develop strong writing and presentation skills, are able to synthesize and analyze information, and project feasible outcomes.
 Students of political science take these skills into the world of policy, learning to look at the ways in which policy and implementation impact our lives.
 These skills make our students competitive in a range of careers, as is evidenced by the success of our alumni.